Flyers beat defending champs with NHL-best 8th third-period comeback

 The Flyers engineered their league-leading eighth third-period comeback Monday night in a 4-3 win over the Panthers at the Wells Fargo Center.

-Noah Cates continued his eye-opening run with the game-winning goal, his second of the night.
+Noah Cates continued his eye-opening run with the game-winner, his second goal of the night.

+"You can't help but pull for the guy," John Tortorella said.
+"He doesn't say much, doesn't talk and he just continues to work at his game.
+There has been a little pressure put on him by a number of people, even the outside, as far as, 'Is he going to be able to score some goals?'
+I think he just said, 'I'm going to take a chance.'
+We want him to take a chance offensively."

 Garnet Hathaway and Morgan Frost also found the back of the net.
 The fourth line drew the Flyers within 2-1 in the second period, while Cates and Frost each had game-tying, third-period markers on the power play.